 For business owners with debts they can’t pay:

 - Temporary Debt Relief: The Temporary Debt Protection period has been increased from 21 days to 6 months.
 This gives those in extreme financial difficulty additional time to consider options for formal insolvency, negotiate payment plans and seek financial advice.
 More information is available on the Australian Financial Security Authority website.

 - International Freight Assistance: Affected export businesses in the agriculture and seafood industries may be eligible for financial assistance under a new Federal Government initiative.
 The initiative will focus on high-value, mostly perishable exports that may include premium seafood, red meat, dairy and horticulture products, and are destined for countries including China, Japan and the UAE.
-For more information, including steps on how to express your interest, visit the Australian Government’s Business page here.
+For more information, including steps on how to express your interest, visit the Department of Agriculture, Water and the Environment website here.

 For businesses in the commercial maritime industry:

 - Certificate renewal extensions: Seafarers impacted by the coronavirus pandemic will have their qualifications extended automatically for an additional six months, allowing them to continue work without applying to renew their certifications.

 The major banks have all announced immediate support measures.
 These include: